 This tasty fried fish recipe is made with a basic combination of flour and seasonings.
 Don't be fooled by the simplicity of this dish.
 The fish fries up crispy and delicious.

 Haddock and cod are two excellent choices for fried fish, but tilapia, pollock, or another mild white fish should work fine.
 Be careful not to overcook thin fillets.
+Serve the fried fish with a classic tartar sauce or a tasty Louisiana rémoulade.

 Click Play to See This Recipe Come Together